Saint NameJob, Old Testament Patriarch : S01191

 Cult Activities - Protagonists in Cult and NarrativesEcclesiastics - bishops

-SourceProbably a reused stone block.
+SourceStone block, probably elongated and decorated with carvings of three sunken circles.
+Hence possibly a lintel.
 Dimensions unknown.
 There is no published description.
 Now lost.

 Sartre, M., Sartre-Fauriat, A. (eds.), Inscriptions grecques et latines de la Syrie, vol. 13/2: Bostra (Supplément) et la plaine de la Nuqrah (BAH 194, Beirut: Institut français du Proche-Orient, 2011), 16, 18 (supplement).